 Most marketing agencies treat engineering firm websites as lead generation tools.
 They optimize for traffic, conversions, and form submissions.

-This approach fails because it applies a B2C model to B2B buyers.
+This approach is ineffective because it applies a B2C model to B2B decision-makers.

-Engineering firms don’t win $2M projects from website forms.
+Engineering firms do not secure $2M projects through website forms.
 They win work through referrals, RFPs, and relationships.
-The website’s role is not to create the opportunity—it’s to not kill it.
+The website’s role is to support opportunities, not hinder them.

 The Credibility Validation Model recognizes three critical moments: